IshadP/Vault/content/99-Codes/Queuing Models.md

 A: Arrival pattern of units
 B: The probability distribution of service time of individual actually being served.
-S: Number of serive channels
+S: Number of service channels

+d: Capacity of system
+f: The system discipline

+so M / M / 1: N / FCFS means:
+Markovi